 WKNS-90.3, WBJD-91.5, WZNB-88.5, and 88.1 in Greenville continue to showcase the current popular NPR news magazines Morning Edition weekdays from 5 to 9 a.m. and All Things Considered from 4 to 6 p.m.

-The weekend format on the new service includes a combination of old favorites such as Weekend Edition, Car Talk, This American Life and the Splendid Table, as well as new programs such as Wait, Wait, Don't Tell Me, which features Goldsboro native and longtime NPR newsman Carl Kasell.
+The weekend format on the new service includes a combination of old favorites such as Weekend Edition, Car Talk, This American Life and the Splendid Table, as well as new programs such as Wait, Wait, Don't Tell Me, which featured, until his retirement in 2014, Goldsboro native and longtime NPR newsman Carl Kasell.